willfarrell/docker-autoheal/README.md

-DOCKER_SOCK=/var/run/docker.sock   # Unix socket for curl requests to Docker API CURL_TIMEOUT=30     # --max-time seconds for curl requests to Docker API WEBHOOK_URL=""    # post message to the webhook if a container was restarted (or restart failed)
+DOCKER_SOCK=/var/run/docker.sock   # Unix socket for curl requests to Docker API CURL_TIMEOUT=30     # --max-time seconds for curl requests to Docker API WEBHOOK_URL=""    # post message to the webhook if a container was restarted (or restart failed) PUSHOVER_USER_KEY=""    # post message with pushover if a container was restarted (or restart failed), needs to be used in conjunction with PUSHOVER_APP_TOKEN
+PUSHOVER_APP_TOKEN=""    # post message with pushover if a container was restarted (or restart failed), needs to be used in conjunction with PUSHOVER_USER_KEY
 ```

 ### Optional Container Labels